 A local man named Jock Howieson saw the fight and ran to help the stranger who was outnumbered by his assailants.
-Having successfully seen off the robbers, Jock Howieson escorted the man - who he didn't know to be the king - back to his home, where he provided a basin of water and a towel for him to clean his face and recover himself.
+Having successfully seen off the robbers, Jock Howieson escorted the man - who he didn't know to be the king - back to his nearby home, where he provided a basin of water and a towel for him to clean his face and recover himself.

 The king introduced himself to Howieson as a courtier in the palace at Holyrood, serving James V of Scotland.
 He told Howieson that he'd like to reward him for his help and kindness, and invited him to visit Holyrood where he would show him around the palace.

-Howieson was pleased to accept the man's invitation, and was told that he should make his way to Holyrood the following weekend, and at the palace gates to ask for him by name, the 'Goodman of Ballengeich'.
+Howieson was pleased to accept the man's invitation, and was told that he should make his way to Holyrood the following weekend, and at the palace gates to ask for the stranger by his nickname, the 'Goodman of Ballengeich'.

 Presently the man emerged from the palace and greeted Howieson warmly.
 They began to tour the palace, and Howieson was asked if he would like to meet the king himself.
 He accepted the invitation, and at the doorway into the grand gallery where the king was assembled with his court Howieson was told, "You'll know the king immediately you enter the room, as he will be the only person wearing a hat".

 As they entered the room, filled with people, Howieson looked around in vain for the king, but all he saw were courtiers removing their hats - turning to his guide he saw that the Goodman was still wearing his cap.
 Howieson reflected, "You said the king would be the only man wearing his hat, and as you and I are the only two people wearing caps - and as I know that I am not the king - then you must be him".